NewForester/notes-html/md/form-input-types.md

  1. datetime-local   - the browser may pop-up a date/time picker;
  1. email            - the browser may check the e-address entered by the user is well formed;
  1. month            - the browser may pop-up a month + year picker;
- 1. number           - data entered must be a number (eventually within range);
+ 1. number           - data entered must be a number (eventually within a range);
  1. range            - the browser may display a slider;
  1. search           - behaves like a regular text field;
  1. tel              - the browser may check the telephone number entered is well formed;